ndriqim-lahu/TaskManagement/README.md

    git clone https://github.com/ndriqimlahu/TaskManagementTool.git
    ```
 2. Open the XAMPP and start the `Apache` and `MySQL` modules.
+3. Now open the `MySQL` or `phpMyAdmin`, create a database with name `task-management` and then import the database from `task-management.sql` file.
-3. Then open the repo folder with your IDE or Code Editor.
+4. After that you can open the repo folder with your IDE or Code Editor.
 5. Launch the web application with Browser by typing the URL `http://localhost/TaskManagementTool/` to open the specific file.
-6. Also you can open the other pages which are with extension `.php` file.

 <!-- USAGE -->